Design note 4 - what do we mean?

 As with all other risks, it is impossible to eliminate these risks completely.
 It is therefore essential, through strong educational provision that we build our pupils’ resilience to the risks to which they may be exposed, so that they have the confidence and skills to face and deal with these risks.
 This involves all stakeholders.

-The Trust Board has overall responsibility for monitoring this policy and holding the CEO to account for its implementation, including the scrutiny of filtering and monitoring.
+4.1.1 The Trust Board has overall responsibility for monitoring this policy and holding the CEO to account for its implementation, including the scrutiny of filtering and monitoring data.

 Online safety will be audited as part of the external safeguarding review, and these reports will be shared with the Trust Board.

-There is a Trustee who has responsibility for Safeguarding and Child Protection.
+There is a named trustee who has responsibility for Safeguarding and Child Protection.
 This responsibility includes online safety.

 4.2.2 The Executive Member for Safeguarding and the Trust Safeguarding Lead and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the trust.